Indian medical experts welcome Oxford trial results for COVID vaccine | Health

 Indian medical experts welcome Oxford trial results for COVID vaccine

 Chatterjee said the results have raised "good hope" and it is expected the final results will be in line, but "we need to wait for that before drawing any final conclusion".
-The trial data of a COVID-19 vaccine developed by AstraZeneca and Oxford University reveals that it is safe and induces immune response, with mild side effects in some participants, which the scientists say can be treated with the commonly available pain medication paracetamol.
+The trial data of a COVID-19 vaccine developed by AstraZeneca and Oxford University reveals that it is safe and induces an immune response, with mild side effects in some participants, scientists announced on Monday.

-The preliminary results of phase I/II trial, just published in The Lancet journal, involved 1,107 healthy adults, and found that the vaccine induced an immune response both via antibodies and the T cells of the immune system up to day 56 of the ongoing trial.
+The preliminary results of phase I/II trial, just published in The Lancet journal, involved 1,107 healthy adults, and found that the vaccine-induced immune response both via antibodies and the T cells of the immune system up to day 56 of the ongoing trial.
 Since emerging in the central Chinese city of Wuhan last year, the virus has killed over 606,000 people and infected more than 14,538,000 people worldwide.
-In India, the virus has caused 27,497 deaths and infected over 11 lakh people, according to latest official figures.
+In India, the virus has caused deaths and infected over 11 lakh people, according to the latest official figures.

 Dr Lal said developing a vaccine through such trials is like a marathon race.
 "Oxford trials have crossed the first hurdle successfully, and I am positive that it will breast the tape eventually in the race".